BiomedSciAI/Geno4SD/CODE_OF_CONDUCT.md

 The entire Geno4SD community is responsible for upholding the terms of the Code of Conduct in Geno4SD Community events and spaces and reporting violations if they see them.
-The internal FuseMedML team at IBM is ultimately responsible for clarifying the standards of acceptable behavior and enforcement, and is expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+The internal Geno4SD team at IBM is ultimately responsible for clarifying the standards of acceptable behavior and enforcement, and is expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.